 Born in Copenhagen in 1979, but grew up in Nuuk, Greenland, with his Greenlandic mother and Danish father.
 Owner of production companies in both Copenhagen and Nuuk (Ánorâk Film co-owned with director Inuk Silis Høegh), Emile Hertling Péronard aims at building a bridge between Europe and the Arctic, producing authentic stories in a Greenlandic context for international audiences.

-As a board member of the Greenlandic filmmakers organization, FILM.GL, Emile Hertling Péronard is also highly active in promoting Greenlandic film content internationally, setting up talent initiatives for Greenlandic filmmakers, as well as improving the general conditions for film production in Greenland.
+Through his involvment in the Greenlandic filmmakers organization, FILM.GL, Emile Hertling Péronard has also been highly active in promoting Greenlandic film content internationally, setting up talent initiatives for Greenlandic filmmakers, as well as improving the general conditions for film production in Greenland.

 AWARDS AND CREDENTIALS